HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/deliver_webcontent_on_portal/index.md

-# Delivering web content on a portal page
+# Delivering web content on a DX page

-Using tools like Web Content Viewer Portlets, content associations, and web content page templates, you can build portal pages and display web content.
+Using tools like Web Content Viewer Portlets, content associations, and web content page templates, you can build DX pages and display web content.
 You can also combine web content with other portlet-based content.
-Content associations tie viewers and portal pages to the site structure of your web content libraries.
+Content associations tie viewers and DX pages to the site structure of your web content libraries.

 You can customize your portal delivery as well.
 Examples include: